SidMurthy97/Plant_monitor/README.md

 ## Plant monitor

 A project build to monitor my plant remotely.
 It is a data collection tool which records the soil moisture along with the ambient humidty and temperature and pushes it to a FLask server.
-Here, it is plotted using chartjs
+Here, it is plotted using chartjs.
+See build process here https://www.hackster.io/murthysiddhant/plant-monitor-sensor-to-front-end-c1f715

 # Components
 1. Arduino nano